Shopify vs. Etsy: Which is the best for your business?

 Pros of Selling on a Web Store

-When selling on a web store, there are a lot more features than you would have on a marketplace.
+When selling on a web store e-commerce platform, there are a lot more features than you would have on a marketplace.
 This means more customization of your shop, order management tools, pricing features, etc. These can all be completely managed and customized by you.

 The appearance of your store can also seem much more professional and give a great first impression to your buyers.
 And this is all done completely to your liking and branding!